aws-samples/sample-genai-reflection-for-bedrock/README.md

 * Then install the library:
     ```bash
-    pip install bedrock_hive
+    pip install bee_hive
     ```

 ### Client

 If you find yourself working within a client account and do not have access to your usual pip configuration, the ability to install remote packages, or your GitLab credentials, you can still install Python packages directly from a source wheel file.

-* Download the latest `.whl` file from [the package registry](https://gitlab.aws.dev/genaiic-reusable-assets/utilities/bedrock_hive/-/packages) e.g. `bedrock_hive-<version>-py3-none-any.whl`
+* Download the latest `.whl` file from [the package registry](https://gitlab.aws.dev/genaiic-reusable-assets/utilities/bee_hive/-/packages) e.g. `bee_hive-<version>-py3-none-any.whl`

 * Then install the library:
     ```bash
-    pip install bedrock_hive-<version>-py3-none-any.whl
+    pip install bee_hive-<version>-py3-none-any.whl
     ```

 ## 💬 Usage

-There are a variety of ways to leverage BedrockHive in your project:
+There are a variety of ways to leverage Beehive in your project:

 ### 1) Using a Single Model